-PSYH 697.
-Integrative Project II.
-(3)
+PSYH 697: Integrative Project II, (3).
 This course completes the Capstone Integrated Project for the online M.A.
 Psychology program.
-Prerequisites: PSYH 696, candidacy, and completion of all course work.
+Prerequisites: PSYH 696, candidacy in the M.A.
+Psychology program, and completion of all course work.
 Cannot be fulfilled by transfer.